 BOARD MEMBER VISITS TO CAMPUSES AND DISTRICT FACILITIES

 Board Members are encouraged to attend all school events as their time permits.
-Board Members are not, however, to go unannounced into teachers’ classrooms or individual buildings for the purpose of evaluation.
 Board Members must adhere to all campus safety/registration requirements.
 Policy BBE (Local), states: “… VISITS To DISTRICT FACILITIES - A Board member shall adhere to any posted requirements for visitors to first report to the main office of a District facility, including a school campus.
 Visits during the school or business day shall not be permitted if their duration or frequency interferes with the delivery of instruction or District operations.
 [See also GKC]”

-BOARD ADVOCACY
+BOARD VISABILITY AND ADVOCACY

-School Boards have an important responsibility to advocate for the district within the community as well as with legislators and other elected officials.
+School Boards may advocate for the district within the community as well as with legislators and other elected officials.

-Any individual Trustee who has been censured by the Board or who has been found to have engaged in unethical practices, as determined by the Texas Ethics Commission, should not advocate for or represent the Board in any activities below, without the advance discussion of the appropriateness of the activity by the Board.
+Any individual Trustee who has been found to have engaged in unethical practices, as determined by the Texas Ethics Commission in a written ruling, should not advocate for or represent the Board in any activities below, without the advance discussion of the appropriateness of the activity by the Board.

-ADVOCACY ACTION PLAN
+VISIBILITY ACTION PLAN

-Advocacy within the Community:
+Visibility within the Community:

-Trustees will advocate for the district within community, track events they attend and report out at each regular Board meeting.
+Trustees are encouraged, but not required, to attend activities within the community.
 Events/Activities include but are not limited to the following:

 Community/Civic Events